About Our Balsamic Vinegar - The Real Deal!

-Traditional Balsamic Vinegar Also known as Aceto Balsamico Tradizionale, is produced in the Emilia Romagna region of Italy, made from cooked grape must and aged anywhere from 9 to 12 years in aging barrels.
-Depending on which wood the barrels are made from, the vinegar will then take on those flavors, such as oak or chestnut.
+Traditional Balsamic Vinegar (TBV) is produced in the Emilia Romagna region of Italy, is made from cooked Trebbiano grape must and is aged in a variety of wooden barrels.
+Depending on which wood the barrels are made from, the vinegar will take on those flavors.
 Yearly, the vinegar is bottled from the smallest barrel in the batch.
 Each cask is then topped up with vinegar from the next cask up, with the largest getting filled with the latest yield.
 The longer the vinegar ages, the thicker it gets and the more concentrated it becomes.

 A panel of five judges rates the vinegar, giving it grades from fine (12-year vintage) to old (15-20 year vintage) or extra old (20-25 year vintage).
 The color of traditional balsamic vinegar ranges from a glossy yellow/brown to brown/black during aging with the texture of syrup.
 Its taste, typically slightly tart, is rich and sweet with hints of molasses, cherry, prune, fig and chocolate.

-Condimento Balsamico is made with the same grape must and in the same kind of barrels as is Traditional Balsamic Vinegar.
-It isn't in the same classification in large because it either didn't meet the standard for maturity or because it wasn't appropriately supervised.
-Condimento Balsamico may be younger or older depending on whoever is producing it.
-Due to the fact that it does not go through the same rigorous scrutiny as TBV, it is generally less expensive.
-Producers also have been known to add a bit of wine vinegar to younger batches to brighten the acidity.
-These Balsamics are usually aged five to seven years and generally are excellent balsamic vinegars that are generally much less expensive than TBV.
-Regarding color and texture, CB is usually thicker and its color is deeper and flavor richer the older it is.
-How do you recognize Condimento Balsamico?
-It won't taste as woody as TBV but it will feature a pleasing mix of acidity and sweetness to go along with cherry, leathery flavors.
-It should also only contain grape must, although some may have a bit of wine vinegar mixed in to combat the acidity.
+Condimento Balsamico (CB) is made with the same grape must and in the same kind of barrels as is TBV.
+It isn't in the same classification because it either didn't meet the time standard for maturity or because it wasn't supervised for time, therefore CB may be younger or older depending on who is producing it.
+Because it does not go through the same rigorous scrutiny as TBV, it is generally less expensive.
+CB is usually thicker, and its color is deeper and flavor richer the older it is.
+CB is considered to be a fine balsamic and is often preferred over TBV.